Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/69-thunderbolt-ME.md

 **Test steps**

 1. Power on the DUT.
+1. While the DUT is booting, hold the BIOS_SETUP_KEY to enter the UEFI Setup Menu.
+1. Enter the Dasharo System Features menu using the arrow keys and Enter.
+1. Enter the Intel Management Engine Options submenu.
+1. Verify that the Intel ME mode option is in state Disable (HAP) or Disable (Soft) - if not, using the arrow keys and Enter, choose option Disable (HAP) or Disable (Soft).
+1. Press F10 to save the changes.
+1. If necessary - press Y to confirm saving the changes.
+1. Go back to the main menu using the ESC key.
+1. Select the Reset option to apply the settings and reboot.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
 1. Connect a phone to the USB Type-A port located on the left side of the laptop